SR162 Corridor Improvements

 UPDATE

+The study to make improvements to the SR162 corridor between Orting and Sumner is now complete.
+The next step is to find funding for portions or all of the study.
 See the latest update below.
-We have now progressed to the final study for recommended improvements to the state corridor between Sumner and Orting.
-We will continue to update you on our ongoing findings related to this study and share our responses and your responses to it.
+We will continue to update you on our ongoing findings related to this study.
 We encourage you revisit this page periodically and for more continuous information join our group on facebook.

 FINAL STUDY REPORT RELEASED